-Creativity, contraptions and costumes—those are the mantras for this wacky three-day Memorial Day weekend (last weekend in May) event on a wild stretch of the North Coast.
-Dubbed the 'triathalon of the art world', bewigged, decked-out contestants must manoeuvre their handmade, people-powered race vehicles from the university town of Arcata, near Eureka, roughly 30 miles south, to the idyllic hamlet of Ferndale.
-Everything in between—beaches, steep inclines, the waters of Humboldt Bay and even a river—must be traversed with a single vehicle of the contestants’ design.
+Creativity, contraptions, and costumes—those are the mantras for the Kinetic Grand Championship, a wacky three-day Memorial Day weekend event on an out-there stretch of the North Coast.
+Dubbed the “triathalon of the art world,” bewigged, decked-out contestants must maneuver their handmade, people-powered race vehicles from the college town of Arcata, near Eureka, roughly 30 miles south, to the quaint hamlet of Ferndale.
+Everything in between—beaches, steep inclines, the waters of Humboldt Bay, and even a river—must be traversed with a single vehicle of the contestants’ design.

-It all brings out some decidedly bizarre entries of both the mechanical and flesh-and-bone variety; cheer them on from the side of the road, or bring bikes to join in on a stretch of scenic country road.
+It all brings out some decidedly bizarre entries of both the mechanical and flesh-and-bone variety; cheer them on from the side of the road, or bring bikes to join along for a stretch of scenic country road.
 Either way, participation is free.

-While in the area, have a walk around Ferndale’s Victorian Village, where you’ll find plenty of picturesque B&Bs and historic inns to choose from if you decide to make a night of it.
+While in the area, stroll around the Ferndale’s Victorian Village, where you’ll find plenty of picturesque bed-and-breakfasts and historic inns to choose from if you decide to make a night of it.
 Check to see what’s on the calendar at The Old Steeple, a former Methodist church that hosts concerts and comedy, or the VI Restaurant & Tavern which has live music five nights a week.